indiefolk/prototyping-template-node/README.md

-# prototyping-template
+# prototyping-template-node

-Basic project template to get up and running fast and hack some stuff together
+Basic project template to get up and running fast and hack some stuff together with a localhost Node server

 ## Setup